GooFit/GooFit/README.md

 ## Building

 If you just want to get started as fast as possible, running `make`, `make omp`, or `make cuda` in the main directory will make a build directory for you, and will run CMake and make.
-It is recommended that you instead direcly use the CMake powered build system as discribed below, so that you will have a better understanding of what you are doing and more flexibility.
+It is recommended that you instead directly use the CMake powered build system as described below, so that you will have a better understanding of what you are doing and more flexibility.

 The build system uses CMake.
 The procedure is standard for CMake builds: